Towns and villages in the Oxfordshire Cotswolds

 Situated on the edge of the Cotswolds, Woodstock is a fine Georgian town, famous as the home of Blenheim Palace, birthplace of Sir Winston Churchill.

-2. Add Burford to your Itinerary
+2. Add Witney to your Itinerary

 Burford